top of page

 We are both fascinated by the accumulated knowledge of winegrowing & making & the part wine plays in history & modern life.

 There's no doubting that clonal expressions are unique here.
 Sauvignon Blancs are mellow & rich.
-Pinot Noirs have a regal complexity & subdued fruit flavour.
+Pinot Noirs have a regal complexity & subdued fruit flavour built on a signature savoury framework.

 We love the wines from here.
 It's our greatest hope that you will too.